-1. School personnel may remove a SWD who violates the code of conduct from the current placement for not more than 10 days.

-- 2. After 10 days of Out of School suspension, a Manifestation Determination Meeting is required and all subsequent removals require additional manifestation determination meetings.
+- 1. School personnel may remove a student with a disability who violates the code of conduct from the current placement for not more than 10 days. - 2.
+After 10 days of Out of School suspension, a Manifestation Determination Meeting is required and all subsequent removals require additional manifestation determination meetings.
 Procedural Safeguards are provided to parents/guardian consistent with State Board Rule 6A-6.03311.
 The disciplinary action shall not result in cessation of educational services. - 3.
 The IEP team reviews the incident(s) subject to discipline, IEP and all relative data (FBA, PBIP, formal evaluations, observations, parent/student input, medical records, discipline records, etc).
 34 CFR 300.530 (e) - 4.
 The IEP team determines if the conduct in question was the result of the district's failure to implement the IEP or if the behavior was caused by or has a direct and substantial relationship to the student's disability. - 5.
 If the behavior is a manifestation of the student's disability then the IEP team must conduct a FBA/PBIP or Review and modify PBIP and return student to previous placement.
 A change of placement can occur if the parent and district (school) agree. - 6.
 If the behavior is not a manifestation, IEP team may determine educational placement as the student may be treated as a student without a disability if the IEP team determines there is not a relationship between the misconduct and the disability.
 The student must be provided FAPE if removed for more than 10 cumulative days in a school year.
 Educational services may be provided in an alternative setting, to enable the child to participate in the general education curriculum and progress toward IEP goals.
 34 CFR 300.530(d)(i). - 7.
-The disciplinary action shall not result in cessation of educational services.
+The disciplinary action shall not result in cessation of educational services. - 8.
+In order to protect the rights of students and parents, the principal, or his/her designee, shall follow the procedures for suspension as contained in School Board Policy 5.10.